 The Safe Space network is made up of University faculty, staff, and students who are committed to being allies to the entire LGBTQ community.
 All members complete a two-hour training that consists of general information about the LGBTQ population and how to be an ally.
 At the end of the training, participants are given a distinctive rainbow-colored sticker that reads, “I am sensitive to and supportive of lesbian, gay, bi, trans, queer, and questioning people.”
 These stickers can be seen all around Grounds to visibly designate safe spaces.

-The LGBTQ Center’s Speakers Bureau consists of LGBTQ and allied students, faculty, and staff who volunteer their time to educate the University community about LGBTQ issues.
+The LGBTQ Center’s Speakers Bureau consists of LGBTQ students, faculty, and staff who volunteer their time to educate the University community about LGBTQ issues.
 The Speakers Bureau presents in an open Q&A panel format that allows for a great deal of interaction between the audience and the members of the panel.